What Fish Are Best to Stock in the Fall Season?

 Fish Stocking Strategy for Trophy Fisheries

 If the goal is to grow bigger, better trophy fish, Fisheries Biologists may introduce several forage species to fuel Largemouth Bass and other predator fish over the winter months.
-Some of the most popular forage pond fish species include Bluegill, Golden Shiners, and Redear Sunfish.
+Some of the most popular forage pond fish species include Bluegill and Golden Shiners.

 In some cases, stakeholders want fishing fun to continue after summer ends.
 Fisheries Biologists can stock a wide array of cool- and cold-water fish depending on the region and local fish stocking regulations.
-Cool-water fish like Tiger Muskie, Northern Pike, Walleye, Smallmouth Bass, and Yellow Perch can be exciting catches throughout the fall months, though they will eventually die off once winter arrives.
+Cool-water fish like Tiger Muskie, Northern Pike, Walleye, Smallmouth Bass, and Yellow Perch can be exciting catches throughout the fall months.

 Grow Big Fish with An Integrated Fisheries Management Plan